 • Where markets are less transparent it can be challenging to form an independent assessment of a contract’s fair value.

-• Margin Risk
+• Margin

 • Investec may, from time to time, request that a client posts collateral against a trading position, subject to the specific arrangements agreed between Investec and client.
 These funds are required in order to protect Investec from losses should a client default on their obligations or become insolvent.

-• Funds held by Investec as collateral will be held in one of two ways depending on a client’s MiFID Classification.
+• Funds held by Investec as collateral will be held in one of two ways, depending on a client’s MiFID Classification.

 • MiFID Retail clients: Collateral held against positions opened with MiFID Retail clients will be held on deposit by Investec as ‘Banker’.
 Clients must sign a Collateral Deed in order that Investec can use these deposited funds to offset their exposure to the client in case of client default.

 • MiFID Professional clients: Collateral held for MiFID Professional clients will be held in a margin account under a Title Transfer Collateral Arrangement (“TTCA”).
-A TTCA is a legal arrangement that gives Investec ownership of the clients margin funds whilst they are in possession of the Bank.
+A TTCA is a legal arrangement that gives Investec ownership of the client's margin funds whilst they are in the possession of the Bank.
 Investec can therefore utilise these funds as required for liquidity or investment purposes as is deemed necessary.

 • A client that has funds held by Investec as collateral is also exposed to the credit risk outlined above.